vict-shevchenko/reactive-mobx-form/README.md

 const ContactFormReactive = reactiveMobxForm('contacts', {
     validator: {
-      attributeNames: { // this option is available per form only 'users[0]' : 'First User'
+      attributeNames: { // this option is available per form only 'users.name' : 'User Name'
       }
       // local setAttributeFormatter is not implemented yet }
   })(ContactForm)
 ```

 `attributeNames` is an object that maps field name to attribute in error message.
-So if we had a field name like 'user.[0]' it will be 'First user' in error message.
+So if we had a field name like 'user.name' it will be 'User NAme' in error message.

 ## Custom Error Messages
 With custom error messages it is possible to completely modify error message for some rule or combination of rule and field